Native two-qubit gates in fixed-coupling, fixed-frequency transmons beyond cross-resonance interaction: Frame Tracking

 where $t_g=t_\text{end}-t_\text{start}$ is the gate time of $U_g$.
 Thus for two-qubit gates using the CR interaction we only need to apply a time-independent z-rotation at the end, and no frame tracking is needed.
 We remark that for strongly driven CR gates there are non-Markovian gate errors which prevents $Z(\theta)$ from fully commuting with $U_g$, but these errors can be removed with derivative removal via adiabatic gate (DRAG) pulse~\cite{wei2023,moein2022,chow:2010}. \\

-For ISWAP gates, the phases in front of the gate can be moved to the back according to the following rule
+For iSWAP gates, the phases in front of the gate can be moved to the back according to the following rule

-This makes ISWAP compatible with virtual Z rotations~\cite{mckay2017}.
-The frame tracking for the ISWAP gate will be discussed in detail in \S~\ref{sect:flicforq}.
-For non-Clifford gates such as $\sqrt{\text{ISWAP}}$, it is no longer possible to move z-rotations across the gate.
+This makes iSWAP compatible with virtual Z rotations~\cite{mckay2017}.
+The frame tracking for the iSWAP gate will be discussed in detail in \S~\ref{sect:flicforq}.
+For non-Clifford gates such as $\sqrt{\text{iSWAP}}$, it is no longer possible to move z-rotations across the gate.
 The frame tracking can be done using physical z rotations, and any single qubit unitary can be implemented as three single qubit gates~\cite{chen2023}.
 We note that frame tracking has been implemented in tunable architectures such as two fixed-frequency qubits coupled via a tunable qubit~\cite{mckay:2016,tholen2023,ganzhorn2020}, as well as a fixed-frequency qubit coupled to a tunable qubit~\cite{Abrams2020}. \\

-\section{On-Resonant direct ISWAP gate}
+\section{On-Resonant direct iSWAP gate}

-A direct implementation of ISWAP gate using on-resonant drives has been proposed before in~\cite{rigetti2005}; to the best of our knowledge, these gates have not been experimentally implemented and benchmarked.
+A direct implementation of iSWAP gate using on-resonant drives has been proposed before in~\cite{rigetti2005}; to the best of our knowledge, these gates have not been experimentally implemented and benchmarked.
 The mechanism, called Fixed LIn-ear Couplings between Fixed Off-Resonant Qubits (FLICFORQ), is based on driving two coupled-qubits resonantly satisfying the resonance condition $\Omega_{R1}+\Omega_{R2}=|\Delta_{12}|$, where $\Omega_{R1}$ and $\Omega_{R2}$ are the Rabi amplitudes of the resonant drives and $\Delta_{12}$ is the frequency difference between the qubits.
 We implement a similar approach as FLICFORQ, but we drive only on one qubit resonantly.
-This has two advantages: first we observe that the ISWAP rate for one qubit driving is nearly twice the rate for dual qubit driving (FLICFORQ).
+This has two advantages: first we observe that the iSWAP rate for one qubit driving is nearly twice the rate for dual qubit driving (FLICFORQ).
 In addition, it frees up the other qubit, which we can drive separately to achieve a native SWAP as well.
-The pulse sequences and ISWAP dynamics are presented in Fig.~\ref{flicforq}. \\
+The pulse sequences and iSWAP dynamics are presented in Fig.~\ref{flicforq}; the oscillations at the resonance points and the rates are provided in Appendix~\ref{sect:osci}.\\

 The starting point of our analysis is the Hamiltonian of an on-resonant drive along the x-axis, after the rotating wave approximation (RWA) the effective Hamiltonian is given by~\cite{wei2023,magesan:2020}